amplication/docs/docs/getting-started/commit-changes-and-build-new-versions.md

 :::tip
 [Amplication's AI](/amplication-ai) can help you build new versions of your service and create commit messages with a single request.

-Ask Jovu: `Can you commit my pending changes with the message "Added Task entity and updated Project entity"?`
+Ask Jovu: `Can you build and commit my pending changes with the message "Added Task entity and updated Project entity"?`
 :::

 ## Prerequisites